Oneness: We Are All Endangered Species

 Note the ironic use of an acronym in the second quote above the film and the closing, "if I am wrong...but I won't be."
 Strange how the word 'if' even shows up at the end of a long-winded statement meant to quash uncertainty and doubt, isn't it?
 It's the end of that quote that says loudly, "I don't speak for science, I'm speaking for industry."
 Scientists don't deal in absolutes and would never be so cocky in the face of such awesome power that commands respect.
 As you can see by the claims from GE in the film synopsis, which sounds as if it were written by Ayn Rand on crack, to not hold nuclear power in cautious reverence is man's folly -- that is the ultimate in hubris.
 And knowing that is the key to being able to tell the difference between real science [which always seeks knowledge = understanding] and PR [which claims absolutes for a means to an end = profit].
 Unfortunately, capitalism has turned into Godzilla and its lower-functioning brain does not recall that acronym: MAD.
 Naomi Klein coined the term "disaster capitalism" in her groundbreaking book, The Shock Doctrine.
 It is quite literally the closest cousin to Mutually Assured Destruction.

 Energy is best focused on solutions.
-EPA is not doing it's job nor are most government agencies who are charged with protecting the health and welfare of the people of this country.
-This problem is now global in scope as evidenced by the media blackouts in Japan.
+EPA is not doing it's job nor are most government agencies who are charged with protecting the health and welfare of the people.
+This problem is global in scope as evidenced by the media blackouts in Japan.
 Agencies that we should be able to rely upon in situations of this magnitude, like the NRC, are now compromised by corporate infiltration.
 Press releases and conferences [more PR] are designed to keep you out of the loop, politics designed to make you feel ungrateful for this 'clean energy' solution they claim WE wanted, and as a consequence, we are ill-advised and unequipped to protect our own hide from the dangers that have already effected the ocean, the food chain, the west coast of the US and beyond.

 Many of the people who realize the extent of the damage already done, know that at this point, we have 'crossed a Rubicon' and need to accept that we may be exposed to some amount of radiation already.
 We should use every tool we have [medicines, nutrition, homeopathy] to mitigate the effects of exposure.
 We need to stay committed to work, first and foremost, toward a global effort to help Japan with containment of Fukushima, with all the brilliant minds and might we have around the world -- and then on to focus locally, following the lead of other nations like Germany, Switzerland and hopefully France, in safely shutting down all US nuclear plants.